ArcaneNibble/cnoidal/format_notes.md

 Double values are encoded as a 64-bit vector (i.e. a block of 64 contiguous entries in the vindex table) storing IEEE binary64 values.

-String values are encoded as a 32-bit vector (i.e. a block of 32 contiguous entries in the vindex table) storing an index into the string dictionary. <span style="color:red">TODO CHECK ME An out-of-bounds index causes invalid memory to be accessed.</span>
+String values are encoded as a 32-bit vector (i.e. a block of 32 contiguous entries in the vindex table) storing an index into the string dictionary. <span style="color:red">An out-of-bounds index causes invalid memory to be accessed.</span>

 TODO GIVE AN EXAMPLE